arazosman/Stack-Based-Calculator/README.md

 ```

-You can either enter the equations on your terminal screen or an input file.
+You can give the equations to the program either on your terminal screen or with an input file.

+### Giving Equations from the Terminal